Simeon G. Murafa: Cuvânt Moldovenesc and World War service

 In March 1917, Murafa was again in Bessarabia, and in contact with the Romanian opinion-maker, Onisifor Ghibu, who had escaped from Transylvania.
 Another Transylvanian, Romulus Cioflec, joined him in editing Cuvânt Moldovenesc.
 With Ghibu, he is mentioned among the founders of the Moldavian National Party (PNM).
 As noted by historian Charles Upson Clark, the PNM demanded home rule with a Moldavian Legislative Assembly, the definitive end of Russification, and generally "a firm foundation for the civic and national liberties gained by the Revolution."

 He joined Ghibu's Romanian National Committee in Chișinău, but continued to agitate among the Romanian soldiers in Russian ranks.
 The Committee sent him back on the Romanian Front, where he championed the emancipation cause among Bessarabians from the Turkestan Volunteer units.
 At a Committee meeting in April, Murafa noted: "Our Moldavians [that is, Bessarabians] have always been first to engage in fighting for Russian revolutionary ideas.
-But now it has come to pass that we should be fighting for out very own Moldavian interests. [...]
+But now it has come to pass that we should be fighting for our very own Moldavian interests. [...]
 For far too long have we been Russians, let's be Moldavians for a change!"
 During those months, the local Zemstvo republished, in Cyrillic type, Murafa's Cine-s moldovenii?.

 Together with Mateevici, he was an official delegate to the Schoolteachers' Congresses, which introduced the Romanian alphabet to Bessarabian schools.
 In April, attended the PNM's "Great National Assembly" of Bessarabian soldiers in Odessa, and, in June, greeted the Romanian Volunteer Corps at Chișinău Railway Station.
 However, Murafa also had a stint in the eclectic "Romanian Nationalist-Revolutionary Party", founded by the anarchist Ilie Cătărău around a platform supporting a "Free Russia" and a "Greater Romania".
 To Romanian nationalists such as Ghibu, this group appeared suspicious, but Murafa was considered a mere victim of Cătărău's machinations.